Interactive and Hybrid Imitation Learning: Provably Beating Behavior Cloning: State-wise Annotation in Interactive Imitation Learning

 \subsection{Interactive IL Enables Improved Sample Complexity with State-wise Annotations}

 Our algorithm \StateDagger (short for State-wise DAgger), namely Algorithm~\ref{alg:dagger_one_sample}, interacts with the demonstration expert using a state-wise annotation oracle $\Ostate$.
 Similar to the original DAgger~\cite{ross2011reduction}, it requires base policy class $\Bcal$ and reduces interactive imitation learning to no-regret online learning.
-At round $n$, it rolls out the current policy $\pi^n$ obtained from an online learning oracle $\alg$ and samples $s^n$ from $d^{\pi^n}$.
-A classical example of $\alg$ is the exponential weight algorithm that chooses policies from $\bar{\Pi}_{\Bcal}$ (\cite{cesa2006prediction}; see Proposition~\ref{prop:log_loss_base} in Appendix~\ref{sec:auxiliary_results}).
+At iteration $n$, it rolls out the current policy $\pi^n$ obtained from an online learning oracle $\alg$ and samples state $s^n$ from $d^{\pi^n}$.
+A classical example of $\alg$ is the exponential weight algorithm that chooses policies from $\bar{\Pi}_{\Bcal}$ (\cite{cesa2006prediction}; see also Proposition~\ref{prop:log_loss_base} in Appendix~\ref{sec:auxiliary_results}).
 It then queries $\Ostate$ to get expert action $a^{*,n}$ and updates $\alg$ with loss function $\ell^n(\pi)$ induced by this new example (Eq.~\eqref{eqn:ell-n-u-1}).
-The final policy $\hat{\pi}$ is returned as a uniform first-step mixture of the historical policies $\{\pi^n\}^{\Non}_{n=1}$, i.e., sample one $\pi^n$ uniformly at random and execute it for the episode.
-In contrast to the DAgger variant analyzed in~\cite{foster2024behavior}, which trains a distinct policy at each step—yielding $H$ policies in total—and employs trajectory-level annotations, our algorithm utilizes parameter sharing and uses state-wise annotations.
+The final policy $\hat{\pi}$ is returned as a uniform first-step mixture of the historical policies $\{\pi^n\}_{n=1}^{\Non}$, i.e., sample one $\pi^n$ uniformly at random and execute it for the episode.
+In contrast to the DAgger variants analyzed in~\cite{foster2024behavior,rajaraman2021value} , which trains a distinct policy at each step—yielding $H$ policies in total—and employs trajectory-level annotations, our algorithm utilizes parameter sharing of the policy representation across all steps and uses state-wise annotations.\footnote{A one-sample-per-iteration version of AggreVate~\cite{ross2014reinforcement} has been analyzed in~\cite[][Section 15.5]{agarwal2019reinforcement}.
+Our analysis follows a similar structure and further takes direct advantage of the expert action feedback in DAgger and the deterministic realizability assumption to get refined sample complexity.}

 We show the following performance guarantee of Algorithm~\ref{alg:dagger_one_sample} with $\alg$ instantiated as the exponential weight algorithm: